FlexMeasures/flexmeasures/documentation/qa/users.rst

 Prosumers
 ---------

 Prosumers are owners of assets that are connected to the electricity grid and can produce and/or consume energy (like building, wind turbines, charging stations for electric vehicles).
-A part of these assets consists of Active Demand & Supply, which are assets that have some flexibility in their load or generation.
+A part of these assets consists of Active Demand & Supply (ADS), which are assets that have some flexibility in their load or generation.
 This flexibility can be activated by the Prosumer itself, or given the Prosumer's consent, by a third party.

 A Prosumer can use the BVP to sell flexibility services.